How much should be in your 401(k) at 30, 40, 50, etc? What about other retirement accounts? These are good questions.

-These are good questions.
-Here, I try to answer them, but I should warn you:
+I’ll try to answer them in this article, but I should warn you: Personal finance is personal.

-The more you can contribute to your 401(k) and the sooner you can start, the better.
+The more you can contribute to your 401(k), and the sooner you can start, the better.
 But everybody’s situation is different.
-Don’t beat yourself up if you feel “behind” in the retirement game … remember, you can’t change yesterday but you can TAKE ACTION today and change tomorrow.
+Don’t beat yourself up if you feel “behind” in the retirement game … remember, you can’t change yesterday but you can take action today and change tomorrow.

-How much should your contribute to your 401(k)?
+How much should you contribute to your 401(k)?

 Okay, done laughing?
-If the idea of contributing $16.5k a year doesn’t make you laugh, well, great!
+If the idea of contributing $18,500 a year doesn’t make you laugh, well, great!
 The rest of us need to find a contribution amount that’s going to accelerate our retirement savings but not cause us to start bouncing checks or going into debt.

 The first questions to ask are: